-Fellows are expected to enroll in fall, spring, and summer semesters while completing their coursework, and to make satisfactory academic progress toward their degrees while maintaining good academic standing according to the KU policy.
-The SGF staff will check cumulative GPAs at the end of each semester to ensure good academic standing.
+Fellows are expected to enroll in fall and spring semesters while completing their coursework and to make satisfactory academic progress toward their degrees while maintaining good academic standing according to the KU policy.
+Summer enrollment is optional but encouraged in support of progress to degree and in fulfilling degree requirements.
+The SGF Director will check cumulative GPAs at the end of each semester to ensure good academic standing.
 Fellows should follow Graduate Studies and department guidelines concerning enrollment.
-Fellows are expected to complete an academic progress report and submit it to the Self Graduate Fellowship office in May each year.
-The 2021-2022 deadline is May 13, 2022.
+Fellows are expected to complete an academic progress report and submit it to the Self Graduate Fellowship in May each year.
+The 2023-2024 deadline is May 10, 2024.
 (See Appendix)